18 people with HIV died from lack of medical care

 Guadalajara Jalisco.- In the state of Jalisco, 18 persons with Acquired Immune Deficiency Syndrome (AIDS), they passed away waiting for a medical appointment, because sometimes they have to wait until six months to get a date, which is decisive in the recovery of his health.

-And it is that, according to the Humanitarian Committee of Shared Effort Against AIDS (Czechs), it is not the lack of medicines, or treatment, that there is, the problem is the lack of medical services That causes saturation and delays in appointments.
+And it is that, according to the Humanitarian Committee for Shared Effort Against AIDS (Czechs), it is not the lack of medicines or treatment, that there is, the problem is the lack of medical services That causes saturation and delays in appointments.

 The situation is something that comes from before the Covid-19 pandemic that began in 2020, because already in 2019, Checcos denounced the over-waiting that patients with the viral disease must do, without a response from the State Secretary of Health.